eostendarp/chess-ai/README.md

 # Run Yourself:

-  clone the repository, setup you virtual envionment and **pip install python-chess**
+  Clone the repository, setup you virtual envionment and **pip install python-chess**

   Then run the **run()** function in *chess_game.py* to have two agents play against eachother.
 To change the agents that compete, import an agent fom the *agents* directory and replace either agent1 or agent2 in the **run()** function